Hannah-Hiltz/pcp-panel-intelligence/README.md

 **Connect to real CMS data.** The CMS Medicare Advantage public use files contain plan-level quality metrics and chronic condition prevalence that could be used to calibrate the synthetic panel generator and validate model outputs against real population distributions.

 **Add longitudinal tracking.** The current model scores a static panel snapshot.
-A production version would track each patient's risk score over time, flagging patients whose scores are trending upward — not just those who are currently high-risk.
+A production version would track each patient's risk score over time, flagging patients whose scores are trending upward, not just those who are currently high-risk.

-**Build a Streamlit dashboard.** An interactive interface where a care coordinator inputs a patient ID and sees their risk score, top risk drivers, open quality gaps, and a recommended outreach script — all in one screen.
+**Build a Streamlit dashboard.** An interactive interface where a care coordinator inputs a patient ID and sees their risk score, top risk drivers, open quality gaps, and a recommended outreach script all in one screen.

 **FHIR R4 integration.** The panel data structure maps cleanly to FHIR Patient, Observation, and Condition resources.
 A FHIR integration layer would make this deployable against real EHR data without manual data extraction.